Bringing Vintage Aircraft to Life since 2010

 Total built

-The "Black Cats" were PBY's painted black and used to attack Japanese supply convoys at night and they proved successful in this role.
-It was whilst with the "Black Cats" that Lieutenant Nathan Gordon received the Medal of Honor, when on the 15th February 1944, despite under heavy fire, fifteen airmen were rescued by Lieutenant Gordon's PBY.
+The 'Black Cats' were PBY's painted black and used to attack Japanese supply convoys at night and they proved successful in this role.
+It was while with the "Black Cats" that Lieutenant Nathan Gordon received the Medal of Honor, when on the 15th February 1944, despite under heavy fire, fifteen airmen were rescued by Lieutenant Gordon's PBY.

-As with a number of American aircraft the Consolidated PBY Catalina would serve with the RAF.
-With a Catalina being sent to the Marine Aircraft Experimental Establishment during July 1939, however due to the outbreak of war trials were ended early, but an order for 50 Catalina Is was placed, these being fitted with British armament.
+Catalinas would serve with the Royal Air Force, with a Catalina being sent to the Marine Aircraft Experimental Establishment during July 1939, however, due to the outbreak of war, trials were ended early, but an order for fifty aircraft was placed, these being fitted with British armament.
 These would enter service in the early part of 1941 with Coastal Command.
 One early exploit for the Catalina came when an aircraft of No. 209 Squadron found the German battleship Bismarck on the 26th May 1941, after initial surface contact was lost.
 It was then a Catalina of No. 240 Squadron which shadowed the Battleship until surface contact was re-established.

-The PBY Catalina would also serve with the Royal Australian Air Force, Royal Canadian Air Force, United States Army Air Force, designated OA-10, and PBY-5s designated GST and powered by Mikulin M-62 radial engines would also serve with the Soviet Union.
-The Dutch Government also ordered PBYs for use in the Netherlands East Indies and out of 36 delivered only 9 took off before capture after the Japanese invasion.
-An order was also placed by the French Government for 30 Catalinas during the early part of 1940, but none of these reached France before the end of French resistance.
+The PBY would also serve with the United States Army Air Force, designated OA-10 and PBY-5s designated G8T would serve with the Soviet Union.
+The Royal Canadian Air Force were also equipped with the type, known as the Canso, and the Royal Australian Air Force.
+The Dutch Government also ordered PBYs for use in the Netherlands East Indies and out of thirty six delivered only nine were able to take-off before capture after the Japanese invasion.

-With a final production total of around 4,000 the Catalina would prove invaluable in the first year of the war against the Japanese due to their long-range.
-When the war ended the flying boat versions with the United States Navy were quickly phased out of service, although the PBY would be used during the Berlin Airlift (26th June 1948 – 30th September 1949), and it wasn't until the 3rd July 1957 when the last Catalina, an amphibious version, was retired.
+When the war ended, the flying boat versions with the United States Navy were quickly phased out of service, although the PBY would be used during the Berlin Airlift (26th June 1948 – 30th September 1949), and it wasn't until the 3rd January 1957 when the last PBY, an amphibious version, was retired.

 Technical Details